SustainableDevelopmentReform/csdr-cloud-spatial/README.md

 ## Quickstart

-- Create Python environment and install the dependencies
+- Create Python environment with GDAL and install the dependencies
 - Read [DVC](https://dvc.org/doc/start) docs
   - [Install DVC](https://dvc.org/doc/install)
 - In all `params.yaml` and `dvc.yaml` files, replace `s3://csdr-dvc-out` with your own S3 bucket (until we have another S3 bucket setup)